theref/Adversarial-Talk/notes.md

 # Deep Learning in Medicine

-The U.S. Food and Drug Administration announced the approval of the first computer vision algorithm that can be utilised for medical diagnosis without the input of a human clinician

 Collage of some medical imaging applications in which deep learning has achieved state-of-the-art results.
 From top-left to bottom-right:

 - mammographic mass classification